Fiori-Tracker/fioritracker.github.io/docs/user-manual.md

+---
+description: 'Fiori Tracker Core allows documenting planned launchpad apps in FT Applications and catalogs in FT Catalogs.
+Map apps to catalogs for full scope view.'
+---
 # Fiori Tracker user manual

 To start documenting your applications and catalogs together with links between them, you will use component called “Fiori Tracker Core,” which has two Fiori applications: